 If your cat has problems with bladder stones, this is also a great option, as it contains low oxalate levels to help prevent the formation of calcium oxalate crystals forming.
 The only thing we don’t like about this food is that the 5.5-ounce size of the cans means if you’re feeding multiple cats, you’ll need to use more than one can, and the waste soon starts to pile up!

-As our premium choice cat food, we recommend the Royal Canin Siamese Dry Cat Food.
+Rounding out our top three choices, we recommend the Royal Canin Siamese Dry Cat Food.
 This has been specifically developed for adult Siamese cats and contains more protein and less fat than the standard Royal Canin Dry Cat Food.
 This is intended to help your elegant and lithe Siamese cat maintain their muscular and slender bodies without putting on weight.

 The shape of this kibble has also been specifically designed for the narrow and long jaw shape of Siamese cats.
 It’s designed to be easy for them to pick up but encourages a longer chew time.
 This way, your cat spends more time enjoying their meals!
 This food is more expensive than some of the other options we reviewed, but if you’re looking for the best for your special Siamese, this is a great choice.

 To conclude, when it comes to more expensive options, we think this is the best food for Siamese cats out there.

 4. Purina Beyond Simply Grain-Free Dry Cat Food